-As noted above, you typically cannot return or exchange items at most thrift stores, even defective or broken items.
+As noted above, you typically cannot return or exchange items at most thrift stores, even if they’re defective or broken.
 Prepare to test items in the store, especially when you plan to buy electronics.
 Second-hand stores typically don’t have salespeople who can help you learn more about a stereo or TV, but they do have electrical outlets.

 6. Consider Alterations and Repairs

 You can sew small tears, have garments taken in, and replace the soles of shoes.
-If you find an item that you really like, but it needs alterations or has some damage, consider whether you can repair or re-size the item to fit you.
-You save so much money buying second-hand clothing that you can still pay for small repairs.
+If you find an item you really like, but it needs alterations or has some damage, consider whether you can repair or re-size the item to fit you.
+You save so much money buying second-hand clothing that you can afford to pay for small repairs.

 7. Compare Prices Online

-If you don’t know the value of an item, visit online auction or resale sites to see the prices for similar products.
+If you don’t know an item’s value, visit online auction or resale sites to see the prices for similar products.
 You can view recent sales and closed auctions on many of these websites, so you can see the total price of recent sales.
-This can help you in the negotiating process when shopping at pawn shops or consignment stores that offer expensive items.
+That can help you in the negotiating process when shopping at pawn shops or consignment stores offering expensive items.

-People donate or consign perfectly usable clothing, housewares, and furniture to thrift stores everyday.
-These stores offer savings of well over 60% off of the item’s original price.
+People donate or consign perfectly usable clothing, housewares, and furniture to thrift stores every day.
+These stores offer savings of well over 60% off of an item’s original price.
 Adopt a thrifty attitude toward spending by looking for what you need in resale shops before shopping for new items.
 You can save a lot of money when you shop at second-hand stores.
-I really enjoy the challenge of second-hand shopping and hope that these tips help you enjoy it too!
+I really enjoy the challenge of second-hand shopping and hope these tips help you enjoy it too!